Thank you for reading our post, please rate this article at the end.

 When buying a used pontoon boat from a private owner, ask them whether they have an existing warranty from a dealer or manufacturer.

-If yes, will they have it transferred to your name should you buy the boat?
+If yes, will they transfer it to your name, or should you buy the boat?

 Buying from a dealer is much easier as most provide a guarantee and warranty for a specific period.